aigan/tail-file/README.md

 *startPos* = 'end'
 >Where to start tailing.
 It can be `start` or `end` or an actual char position in the file.
 NB!
 Not to get mixed up with the byte postion of pos.

-*cutoff* = 5000
+*cutoff* = 0
 >New files appearing after tailing started, will be tailed from the start, unless they are larger than this many bytes, in which case they will be tailed from the tail.
+The default is 0 which disables this check.

 *force* = false
 >If force is true, it will start waiting for a file to tail even if it can't find the file and also can't find the secondary file.
 The default is to send an error message with `ENOENT` telling that it can't find the file.